stasquatch/stasquatch/README.md

 **Lift as you climb**: Know my teammates' goals.
 Proactively find opportunities that help my teammates.
 Share what I learn.

 **Be pragmatic**: Be realistic about limitations and deadlines, but strive for the highest quality solution.
 Balance effort with impact.

-# I’m familiar with

-JavaScript is my comfort zone, though I also have experience in Ruby/Rails and C#/.NET.
-Within JavaScript, I use React, Ember, Express, and Nest frameworks/libraries.

-I love writing tests of all kinds and will talk about testing strategy at any time of the day.
-I have experience writing tests within the Ember ecosystem (unit, integration, and acceptance), React (jest's integration and snapshot), Cypress (e2e), and automated accessibility tests (ember-a11y-testing).

-Accessibility is a passion of mine.
-I've used tools like axe, Google Lighthouse, and pa11y, along with the JAWS screen reader and manual testing/auditing.

-I've also got a lot of opinions and ideas around organizational structure and processes to enable teams to iterate faster and efficiently!
-I've previously participated in a whole-company Agile transformation and regularly reflect on current processes to ensure all teammates are engaged and being helped, not hampered.

-# I want to learn

-I want to continue to be a well-rounded full-stack developer, which means more hands-on backend work and building a better understanding of infrastructure, CI/CD, and dev tooling.
-Specifically, I'd like to dive into Golang and create a CLI tool in my next side project.

 # My working style